plone/volto/docs/source/blocks/settings.md

 ## Listing block configuration

 `allowed_headline_tags`
-: Allow allows you to customize the choices of the "Headline Tag" types shown in the block settings by default.
-It has this syntax (list of lists where [token, display_name]):
+: Allows you to customize the choices of the "Headline Tag" types shown in the block settings by default.
+It has the following syntax (a list of lists, where a list item consists of `['token', 'display_name']`):

   ```js
   allowed_headline_tags: [['h2', 'h2'], ['h3', 'h3']]
   ```

-  If not specified, an internal hardcoded default is the shown above.
+  If not specified, an internal hardcoded default is the above shown example.

   If the choice is limited to one item, then the setting hides itself from the `listing` block settings list.